 - Official transcripts of all Rice and non-Rice post-secondary course work must be included with the application.
 Official records must be sent directly to the Education office by the institution(s) attended.
 Minimum 2.75 or higher GPA and grades of B- or better in all content area courses are required.

 - Three letters of recommendation.
 Recommendations should be requested from three persons (preferably professors in the applicant's major field) who know the personal and scholastic qualities of the applicant.
-Send the link provided for this purpose to the writers.
 No action on an application will be taken until all recommendations are received.

 - Proof of SAT or ACT scores must be included with the application.